 The 26 guest, representing various travel agencies, tour operators, wholesalers, media, and a Trade influencer to spice the group was an engaging mix of distribution partners, from Nigeria and Ghana who were treated to 9 days of lots of fun, food, and frolic!
 The team, led by Trade Relations Manager, South African Tourism West Africa, Mohammed Tanko Kwajaffa departed Lagos and Accra on the 18th of November for Johannesburg; arriving at the O.R Tambo International Airport in the early hours of the 19th.
 Thereafter, the guests were taken to lovely Mount Grace Resort by Marriot Hotel Group, which is quite simply, a dream as they were warmly welcomed and treated to “Spa treatments” to calm their jet lag.
 Barely an hour drive from the O.R Tambo Airport to Mount Grace resort just outskirt of Johannesburg still within the Gauteng province, a picturesque heavenly countryside resort that boasts the perfect retreat to get away from the crazy hustle and bustle of Joburg vibrant city life.

-The days following included hoping onto the Red Bus for a detailed Tour of the Mother City all the way to the Table Mountain for an amazing view of the charming city from above 3500ft above sea level.
-As the group came down, there was an arcade of Side Cars waiting to take them on a thrilling race to Oudekraal Picnic Beach for a South African picnic with a lot of dancing and later another full on african dinner at the Gold Restaurant.
+The days following included hopping onto the Red Bus for a detailed Tour of the Mother City all the way to Table Mountain for an amazing view of the charming city from above 3500ft above sea level.
+As the group came down, there was an arcade of Side Cars waiting to take them on a thrilling race to Oudekraal Picnic Beach for a South African picnic with a lot of dancing and later another full-on African dinner at the Gold Restaurant.
 The Wine Tram experience in the Franschhoek Wine Farm with a Champagne Sabrage.
-The evening was sumptuous dinner at the glamorous Southern Sun Cullinan with a surprise Jellof rice by the Chef and ended up at the popular Cubana to dance off the over feeding.
+The evening was sumptuous dinner at the glamorous Southern Sun Cullinan with a surprise Jollof rice by the Chef and ended up at the popular Cubana to dance off the overfeeding.

 There is no doubt that the travel agents and media were astounded by the richness of this country.
 They used every sense: smell, sight, taste, sound, and touch, to really experience and appreciate the plethora of culture and history in South Africa.
 Their taste buds also got introduced to a variety of food and South Africa offers a vibrant cuisine that is sure to excite the palate!